-In accordance with the Localism Act 2011 the views of the Independent Person are taken into account by the Monitoring Officer when carrying out an assessment of a complaint.
+In accordance with the Localism Act 2011 the views of an Independent Person are taken into account by the Monitoring Officer when carrying out an assessment of a complaint.

-The Independent Person is invited to attend meetings of the Committee and his/her views are sought and taken into consideration by the Committee.
+An Independent Person is invited to attend meetings of the Committee and their views are sought and taken into consideration by the Committee.

 Member Standards Hearing Committee

-There are five Borough Councillors on the Committee, Councillors:
+There are five Borough Councillors on the Committee.

-and three Co-opted Members (serving Parish Councillors) with a quorum of three Borough Council Members and for Parish Council complaints the quorum will be two Borough Council Members and a Parish Council Member.
+The quorum is three Borough Council Members and for Parish Council complaints the quorum will be two Borough Council Members and a Parish Council Member.

 If the Committee decide there was no failure the complaint will be dismissed.